fraserelliott/react-portfolio/README.md

 ## 💡 Feature Roadmap

-- Search functionality
+- Search functionality to find projects
-- Using react-router for a better simulated multiple-page experience
+- Use `react-router` for a better simulated multiple-page experience
-- Implement expiration of JWTs
+- Implement expiration of JWTs for added security
-- Style and about section editable in dashboard.
+- Make site style and About section editable via the dashboard
 - Contact form with optional email integration
 - Improved media handling (e.g., video support)
 - Markdown to HTML conversion clientside
-- Multiple images using merge tags e.g. {{img:id-1}}
+- Multiple images using merge tags (e.g. `{{img:id-1}}`)
-- Server-side generation for better indexing
+- Server-side generation for indexing in search engines

 ---